Choosing a Payroll Provider: Why Stellar Customer Service Matters

 A payroll provider’s dedication to client satisfaction can make a significant difference.
 Reflect on:

-"Do I want to work with a company that invests more in their advertising in their marketing or more in making sure that they're taking care of their clients?"
+"Do I want to work with a company that invests more in their advertising and their marketing or more in making sure that they're taking care of their clients?"

 • Client-Centric vs. Marketing-Centric: Opt for companies that demonstrate a strong commitment to client service over those that prioritize aggressive marketing tactics.